dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 ### <mark style="background: #AD21D9;">Intent Resolution - Implicit Intent</mark>

-Illustration of how an implicit intent is delivered through the system to start another activity:
+<mark style="background: #AD21D9;">Illustration of how an implicit intent is delivered through the system to start another activity:</mark>
 1. Activity A creates an Intent with an action description and passes it to ``startActivity()``
 2. The Android System searches all apps for an intent filter that matches the intent.
 3. When a match is found the system starts the matching activity (Activity B) by invoking its ``onCreate()`` method and passing it the Intent.

 Ref:  http://developer.android.com/guide/components/intents-filters.html

 ### <mark style="background: #AD21D9;">Example of Google Maps Intent Filter:</mark>